-Oxidative stress occurs when the body’s antioxidant defenses cannot completely repair the damage that free radicals cause to cells.
-This can damage their internal structures and deteriorate your skin.
+Oxidative stress occurs when the body’s antioxidant defenses cannot completely repair the cell damage caused by compounds known as free radicals.
+This can damage the structure of the cells and negatively impact your skin.

-Even though intense and exhaustive physical activity can contribute to oxidative damage, regular moderate exercise can increase your body’s production of natural antioxidants, which help protect cells (29, 30).
+Even though intense and exhaustive physical activity can contribute to oxidative damage, regular moderate exercise can actually increase your body’s production of natural antioxidants, which help protect cells (

 Exercise can improve brain function and protect memory and thinking skills.

-Moreover, the ability of exercise to prevent chronic disease can translate into benefits for your brain, since its function can be affected by these diseases (32).
+Plus, the ability of exercise to prevent chronic disease can translate into benefits for your brain, since its function can be affected by these conditions (

-Lastly, exercise has been shown to reduce changes in the brain that can cause Alzheimer’s disease and schizophrenia (36).
+Lastly, exercise has been shown to reduce changes in the brain that can contribute to conditions like Alzheimer’s disease and dementia (

-In regards to sleep quality, the energy depletion that occurs during exercise stimulates recuperative processes during sleep (38).
+With regard to sleep quality, the energy depletion (loss) that occurs during exercise stimulates restorative processes during sleep (

-Moreover, the increase in body temperature that occurs during exercise is thought to improve sleep quality by helping it drop during sleep (39).
+Moreover, the increase in body temperature that occurs during exercise is thought to improve sleep quality by helping body temperature drop during sleep (

 Many studies on the effects of exercise on sleep have reached similar conclusions.